GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

     ch_bam = BWA_MEM.out.bam
     ch_versions = ch_versions.mix(BWA_MEM.out.versions)
 ```

 - Final task will be calling variants using the bam files generated with BWA_MEM.
 We will use bcftools mpileup together with bcftools call and bcftools view.
 Let's create our first module using bcftools container that we created!

 A draft BCFTOOLS_MPILEUP module will look like this: We will need to define input and output files together with bcftools commands that will process variant calling.

-Now, save this file as bcftools_mpileup.nf and place under modules/local folder.

 ``` Nextflow
 process BCFTOOLS_MPILEUP {